Wine is one of the oldest drinks known to man.

 How long does wine fermentation last?

-The total time it can take a wine to ferment ranges from one week to over a month.
+The total time a wine can ferment ranges from one week to over a month.

 Does grape juice turn into wine?